 - 1) All operational functions require that the operator be seated in the operator's seat. - Always buckle up if a seat belt is provided.

-- The parking brake must be locked in the LOCK POSITION before exiting from the truck. - ▲ The parking brake must remain locked in the LOCK position except when an operator is in the normal operating position.
+- 2) Parking brake must be locked in the PARK POSITION before exiting from the vehicle. - A Parking brake must remain locked in the park position (ON) except when an operator is in the normal operating position.